john-cd/rust_howto/bk/drafts/categories/wasm/wasm_standalone_runtimes.md

 [![wasmtime-lib.rs][c-wasmtime-lib.rs-badge]][c-wasmtime-lib.rs]
 [![cat-wasm][cat-wasm-badge]][cat-wasm]{{hi:WebAssembly}}

-`wasmtime` is a lightweight WebAssembly runtime that is fast, secure, and standards-compliant.
+[`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}} is a lightweight WebAssembly runtime that is fast, secure, and standards-compliant.
 Wasmtime runs WebAssembly code outside of the Web, and can be used both as a command-line utility or as a library embedded in a larger application.

 Install the [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}} CLI with: